cantaloupe-project/cantaloupe/README.md

 (Feel free to add in your own notes, and send a pull request.
 Controlled benchmarks are also welcome.)

-## BMP

-Probably no one is going to care about this source format.
-Too bad, because it is blazing fast with ImageIoProcessor.
-Now you can serve your Microsoft Paint drawings faster than ever before.

 ## JPEG

 It should be possible to use TurboJPEG (high-level API over [libjpeg-turbo]